Unions for Health Workers

 Improving Patient Care by Enhancing Employee Standards

 It seems to be a simple concept that by improving the standards in the workplace for all employees, then patients will ultimately benefit.
 However, implementing strong professional standards can be easier said than done.
 In this way, unions are a driving force for supporting and enhancing professional standards and codes of conduct in the workplace.
 Members are encouraged to participate in the decision-making process that impacts all members of the union and their place of work.
 In turn, employees will feel more supported and will thrive in the workplace, which then translates to a better quality of care for patients.
+Patient care is also improved because employees are made responsible and accountable for their conduct and provision of care.
+In turn, employees also receive protection against any false claims of malpractice.
+Unions protect employees under the law and prevent any harassment or poor treatment by colleagues or management in the workplace.

 Union Dues and Workplace Salaries